 The School Cuts campaign uses the following methodology to determine the best possible estimate for school funding cuts.

 Here, we first outline how we determine school incomes, covering core funding streams for mainstream schools.
 We then outline our calculation of school expenditure, which includes three main components; teachers’ pay, non-teaching staff pay and non-staff costs.
 From these calculations of changing income and expenditure, we are then able to calculate changes in school funding in real terms.
-It is important to note that the impact on individual schools may slightly vary based on staffing, resources required and other unique sources of additional costs

 In brief: how we calculate school costs and funding